-The trailer ironically concludes with a shot stating "coming soon," although the game has yet to release a full calendar year later.
+The trailer ironically concludes with a shot stating "coming soon," although the game has yet to release nearly two full calendar years later.
 Additionally, the final card has a Nintendo Switch Online logo, implying you'll need a Nintendo membership to play the game.

 What is Genshin Impact?